GSA/fpki-guides/PIV-I Certification Playbook.md

 ###**Key Questions**

-o	Does your PIV-I solution support smart cards conforming to  [NIST Special Publication 800-73-3 and listed on the  FIPS 201  Evaluation Program Approved Products List (APL)](http://csrc.nist.gov/publications/PubsSPs.html).
+1. Does your PIV-I solution support smart cards that conform to the latest [NIST Special Publication 800-73](http://csrc.nist.gov/publications/PubsSPs.html) and listed on the  [FIPS 201  Evaluation Program Approved Products List (APL)](https://www.idmanagement.gov/IDM/IDMFicamProductSearchPage).

 #***Play 4: Submit Application for PIV-I Cross-certification***

-The first step in achieving PIV-I cross certification with the FBCA is to submit an application to the FPKIPA.
-The application template is available at  [IDManagement.gov](http://idmanagement.gov/documents/cross-certification-application-template-application-cross-certification).
+The first step in achieving PIV-I cross certification with the FBCA is to submit a [PIV-I Application](https://www.idmanagement.gov/IDM/s/document_detail?Id=kA0t00000008OfiCAE) to the FPKIPA.

-The application must indicate that FBCA Medium Hardware cross certification is sought in addition to PIV-I cross certification.
+The [PIV-I Application](https://www.idmanagement.gov/IDM/s/document_detail?Id=kA0t00000008OfiCAE) must indicate that PIV-I cross certification is sought.

-Upon receipt, the FPKIPA will review the application and make a determination as to whether cross certification is in the best interest of the U.S. Federal Government.
+Upon receipt, the FPKIPA will review the application and determine whether cross-certification is in the best interest of the U.S. Federal Government.
 The Applicant will be notified of the FPKIPA’s decision.
 Those whose applications have been approved will move into the mapping and technical testing phase.

 Organizations whose applications are rejected by the FPKIPA may request a written decision and an interview with the FPKIPA for reconsideration.